 (i) returns of non-faulty Goods by business customers under this clause 9.1 (b) (i) shall only be refunded or replaced if you contact us within 7 days of receipt of the Goods, informing us of your wish to return them.
 The Goods must be returned in accordance with our standard authorisation procedure (Contact Customer Services on 02476 010076 for details).
 Without limitation, you must take reasonable care of the Goods in your possession and the Goods must be returned at your risk, in the same condition in which you received them and securely re-packed in their original packaging.
 A handling charge of 15% of the invoiced value of the Goods plus the delivery and return carriage costs will be levied.
 There will be an additional charge for re-boxing if the original packaging is not in a suitable condition for re-stocking.
 Any non-faulty Goods which are Restricted Goods may not be returned;

-(ii) without limiting any of the provisions of clause 6.9, if you wish to return Goods to us because they are damaged or defective, or do not materially conform to their specification, any such damage, defect or nonconformity must be notified to us as soon as possible, but in any event within 7 days of the date that you discovered or ought to have discovered the damage, defect or nonconformity, (within 48 hours if damage in transit is alleged), and no further use of the Goods must be made following discovery of the damage, defect or nonconformity.
+(ii) without limiting any of the provisions of clause 6.9, if you wish to return Goods to us because they are defective, or do not materially conform to their specification, any such defect or nonconformity must be notified to us as soon as possible, but in any event within 7 days of the date that you discovered or ought to have discovered the defect or nonconformity and no further use of the Goods must be made following discovery of the defect or nonconformity.
 We will examine the returned Goods and will notify you of your refund via e-mail within a reasonable period of time.
-We will usually process the refund due to you as soon as possible and, in any case, within 30 days of the day we confirmed to you via e-mail that you were entitled to a refund for the damaged, defective or nonconforming Goods.
-Goods returned by you because of damage, defect or nonconformity will be refunded in full, including a refund of the delivery charges for sending the item to you and the cost incurred by you in returning the item to us.
+We will usually process the refund due to you as soon as possible and, in any case, within 30 days of the day we confirmed to you via e-mail that you were entitled to a refund for the defective or nonconforming Goods.
+Goods returned by you because of defect or nonconformity will be refunded in full, including a refund of the delivery charges for sending the item to you and the cost incurred by you in returning the item to us.